 York University Libraries offers you bookable consultations with librarians.

-In light of COVID-19 currently these are only available online (via Zoom).
+In light of COVID-19, currently these are available online (via Zoom).

-Examples of how a consultation with a librarian can help you include:
+Consultations with a subject/disciplinary librarian can help you with:

 - Refining research topics and developing research strategies

 - Use the best search tools and databases for your assignments or research projects